This online seminar is organized by Ping Hu (SYSU), Jiaxi Nie (SCMS), Yan Wang (SJTU), Hehui Wu (SCMS) and Qiqin Xie (SHU).

 Jan 4, 2024: Yifan Jing (Oxford)

-Sidon sets and sum-product phenomena bilibili
+Sidon sets and sum-product phenomena video

 Given natural numbers $s$ and $k$, we say that a finite set $X$ of integers is an additive $B_{s}[k]$ set if for any integer $n$, the number of solutions to the equation \[ n = x_1 + … + x_s, \] with $x_1, …, x_s$ lying in $X$, is at most $k$, where we consider two such solutions to be the same if they differ only in the ordering of the summands.
 We define a multiplicative $B_{s}[k]$ set analogously.
 These sets have been studied thoroughly from various different perspectives in combinatorial and additive number theory.
 In this talk, we will discuss sum-product phenomena for these sets.
 We show that there is either an exceptionally large additive $B_{s}[k]$ set, or an exceptionally large multiplicative $B_{s}[k]$ set, with $k \ll s$.
 This is joint work with Akshat Mudgal.